Subscribe to updates

 Summary

-Conditional planning permission was granted for the extension and refurbishment of Ebury Gate, a six-storey office building at 23 Lower Belgrave Street.
-The plans include part demolition of the ground floor, rebuilding of the sixth floor, erection of a setback seventh floor and new eighth floor plant enclosure, and a lateral extension towards Lower Belgrave Street.
-The building will also gain flexible Class E floorspace for a restaurant or retail space at ground level, terraces at levels 6 & 7 including greening, public realm enhancements, cycle parking spaces and associated works.
+The committee granted conditional planning permission for the extension and refurbishment of the Ebury Gate office building at 23 Lower Belgrave Street.
+The proposal includes part demolition of the ground floor, rebuilding of the sixth floor, and the erection of setback seventh and eighth floors with a plant enclosure.
+It also features a lateral extension towards Lower Belgrave Street, flexible Class E floorspace (restaurant/retail) at ground level, and terraces with greening at levels 6 and 7.
+The decision was made subject to a Section 106 legal agreement to secure carbon offsetting measures, energy monitoring, contributions to the Westminster Employment Service, maintenance of street trees, and highways works.

 6 - 10 Bruton Street, London, W1J 6PU